mudasobwa/qipowl/README.md

 That gives the user an ability to make virtually every term in input text the _operating entity_.

+## Examples

+This chapter should be the last one, but who wants to read technical details without any clue of how they might be applied?
+So, here we go.

+### Shipping with: Markright

+Right is looking right past up and down, right? _qipowl_ comes with built-in markright parser, which is superset of markdown.

-_qipowl_ utilizes UTF-8 heavily.
+_qipowl_ markright utilizes UTF-8 heavily.
 The standard markup (here and further:
 _qipowl markup_, or _qp_) lays on unicode characters instead of legacy asterisks and underscores in markdown.
 It brings the better readability to plain text before it’s processed with _qipowl_ and